nsaravanas/my-space/search-engine/ReadMe.md

 Search Engine
 -------------

-This is a tiny search engine uses 3 leves of cache
+This is a tiny search engine uses 3 levels of cache

  1. in memory
  2. historic seach